-Some of his archives are looked after by means of a magazine or by means of the subject matter.
+Some of his archives are looked after using a magazine or using the subject matter.
 A large cupboard in the foyer consists of each returned problem that he has been able to locate of Vogue and Harper’s Bazaar; his eating room is frequently committed to his “body fabric,” or small mid-century magazines dedicated to male bodybuilders, which he scoops up from eBay for much less than a dollar every.
 (The room, wherein we sat ingesting sugar cookies that Aletti had purchased from a nearby Jewish bakery, has bare men anywhere, which includes in framed photos, printed on ceramic plates, and in stacks of antique snapshots.)
-But maximum of the magazines are in random order, strewn during the thousand-rectangular-foot area.
-Sometimes when he’s searching out a specific issue, he told me, it may take three days of going thru the stacks to discover it.
+But the maximum of the magazines is in random order, strewn during the thousand-rectangular-foot area.
+Sometimes, when he’s searching out a specific issue, he told me that it might take three days of going through the stacks to discover it.

 Aletti’s series is the premise for a new ebook called, fittingly, “Issues,” out from Phaidon, which focuses entirely on his collection of fashion cloth.
 He first conceived of the ebook in 2009, at the same time as co-curating an exhibition on the International Center for Photography about the mythical fashion photographer Richard Avedon, who shot for Vogue, Bazaar, and Life from the nineteen-forties thru the 19-eighties (and who became The New Yorker’s first workforce photographer, in 1992, a function he held until his death, in 2004).
 Looking via Avedon’s archive.